lh3/fermikit/README.md

 comparable to conventional mapping based pipelines (see evaluation in the `tex` directory).
 The assembly does not only encode SNPs and short INDELs, but also retains long deletions, novel sequence insertions, translocations and copy numbers.
-It is a reduced representation of raw data of much smaller size, which will greatly reduce the cost on data storage, distribution and analyses.
+It is a heavily reduced representation of raw data.
+Storing, distributing and analyzing assemblies is much faster and cheaper at an acceptable loss of information.

 FermiKit is not a prototype.
 It is a practical pipeline targeting large-scale data and has been used to process hundreds of human samples.
 On a modern server